Diophantine approximations for translation surfaces and planar resonant sets: Introduction

 where for any $r>0$ the quantity $ R_{[\theta]}(p,r):=\inf\{t>r\textrm{ ; }|\phi^t_{[\theta]}(p)-p|<r\} $ denotes the \emph{return time} of $p$ at scale $r$.
 It is possible to see that $\omega_{[\theta]}(p)$ is defined for all those $p$ whose billiard trajectory never ends in a corner of $Q$, more details can be found in \S~\ref{SecRecurrenceRateFunction}.
 The function $p\mapsto\omega_{[\theta]}(p)$ is obviously invariant under the billiard flow $\phi_{[\theta]}$.
 Therefore, when $\phi_{[\theta]}$ is uniquely ergodic, $\omega_{[\theta]}(p)$ is constant for almost any $p\in Q$.
 By a theorem of Masur (see \cite{MasurUniqErgDir}), the Hausdorff dimension $\lambda=\lambda(Q)$ of the set of directions $\theta$ on $Q$ such that $\phi_{[\theta]}$ is not uniquely ergodic satisfies $0\leq \lambda\leq 1/2$.
 Fix $\tau\geq 2$ and define the set

-In a related setting (see \cite{KimMarmi}), D. H. Kim and S. Marmi prove that for almost any \emph{interval exchange transformation} $T$ the almost everywhere constant value of the recurrence rate function is $\omega=1$.
-Theorem \ref{ThmRecurrenceBilliads} below can be considered as a phase space counterpart of Theorem \ref{thmLogLaws(Diophantine)}, that is a version of classical Jarn\'ik-Besicovich Theorem for the billiard flow on rational poligons.
-Theorem \ref{ThmRecurrenceBilliads} was obtained simultaneously in this paper and in a work in progress of L. Marchese with D. H. Kim and S. Marmi.
+In a related setting (see \cite{KimMarmi}), D. H. Kim and S. Marmi prove that for almost any \emph{interval exchange transformation} $T$ the almost everywhere constant value of the recurrence rate function is equal to one.
+Theorem \ref{ThmRecurrenceBilliads} below is a counterpart of Theorem \ref{thmLogLaws(Diophantine)} for the dynamics of the billiard flow on a rational polygon.
+Closely related results appear in \cite{KimMarcheseMarmi}.

 \begin{theorem} Let $Q$ be a rational billiard and let $0\leq \lambda\leq 1/2$ be the dimension of the set of non uniquely ergodic directions on $Q$.
 Then for any $\tau$ with $2\leq\tau<2/\lambda$ we have